kr-colab/disperseNN/README.md

 pip install -r requirements.txt
 ```

 You will also need to install SLiM v3.7, in order to run sims and to follow along in the below Vignette.
-Instuctions from: https://messerlab.org/slim/
+Instructions here: https://messerlab.org/slim/